GRAPHIC-Take Five: That rate cut trade

 LONDON, Nov 10 (Reuters) - Markets are keen to trade rate cuts and big central banks are pushing back, shining a new light on upcoming data in that tug of war.

-China continues to battle its property demons while it is Italy's turn to be in the eye of the ratings agencies.
+China continues to battle its property demons while it is Italy's turn to be in the eye of the ratings agencies after Moody's on Friday lowered its U.S. rating outlook to "negative".

 Here is your week-ahead primer from Lewis Krauskopf in New York, Kevin Buckland in Tokyo, Danilo Masoni in Milan and Alun John and Dhara Ranasinghe in London.